-Our expenses include all research and development costs as incurred including on the disposition plasma and equipment for which there is no alternative future use.
+Our expenses include all research and development costs as incurred including the disposition of plasma and equipment for which there is no alternative future use.
 Such expenses include costs associated with planning and conducting clinical trials.

-Our agreement with Biotest includes the in-license of certain rights to incomplete, in-process technology, which we expect to finalize by the end of the second quarter of 2013.
+Our agreement with Biotest includes the in-license of certain rights to incomplete, in-process technology, which we expect to finalize by the end of the first half of 2014.
 As such, we expect to account for the value of this license as a charge to operations once the terms of the in-license agreement are finalized.